XML Schema is a powerful alternative to XML DTD. The XML Schema language is commonly called XML Schema Definition, or XSD.

 Element Definition

-To define elements in XML with XSD:
+To define XML elements with XSD:

 <xs:element name="element-name" type="element-type"/>